 C. Pass/D/Fail Grading Option

-Effective in the spring 2013 semester, students may opt to take a course on a Pass/D/Fail basis under the following conditions:
+Students may opt to take a course on a Pass/D/Fail basis under the following conditions:

 3. Courses taken under the Pass/D/Fail option may not be used to satisfy distribution, College Writing, First-Year Seminar, or cultures and civilizations requirements.

 4. Courses taken under the Pass/D/Fail option may not be used to satisfy major or minor requirements, with one exception: a first course taken under the Pass/D/Fail option in a department or program in which a student subsequently declares a major or minor may, with the approval of the department chair or program director, be counted toward major or minor requirements.

 5. Students may elect the Pass/D/Fail option, for a course in which they are already registered, during the first four weeks of the semester.
 Students must turn in a completed Pass/D/Fail application by the end of the fourth week of classes.
 The deadline for changing a course from Pass/D/Fail to standard grading is the drop deadline (i.e., the end of the fifth week of the semester).
 Students must email the Registrar's Office with their intent to revoke Pass/D/Fail by the end of the fifth week of classes.

 6. Winter Term: Students may not elect the Pass/D/Fail option for winter term courses which are otherwise offered with standard grading.
 Occasionally the Curriculum Committee gives an instructor permission to offer an entire course as pass/fail or honors/pass/fail; if a student takes one of these courses, it will not count as one of his or her two Pass/D/Fail courses, but it will count toward the total of five courses with non-standard grading a student may count toward graduation.